Anne Cools: National Parole Board

 From 1980 to 1984, Cools served on the National Parole Board of Canada, which is the parole board for federal prisoners.

 Canadian House of Commons

 She twice sought election to the House of Commons of Canada as a candidate of the Liberal Party of Canada.
 She lost the Liberal nomination in a highly contested race against John Evans for the 1978 by-election in Rosedale.
+Her campaign for the nomination was documented in the National Film Board of Canada's 1979 film The Right Candidate for Rosedale.
 She ran again in 1979, and won the nomination but was defeated in both the 1979 and 1980 elections by Progressive Conservative candidate David Crombie.

 Canadian Senate

 In 1984, Cools was appointed to the Senate of Canada by governor general Edward Schreyer, on the recommendation of prime minister Pierre Trudeau, becoming the first black person in the Canadian senate.
 She had designated herself as representing the Senate division of Toronto-Centre-York.

 Cools became increasingly critical of the Liberal governments of Jean Chrétien and Paul Martin, and of same-sex marriage.
 On June 9, 2004, she announced that she was crossing the floor to join the Conservative Party of Canada.

 In the fall of 2006, Cools was barred from her committee duties for the Conservative Party, after questioning a new government accountability bill.
 In 2007, Cools was ousted from the Conservative party group after accusing two fellow senators of having grabbed and assaulted her.
 She also mentioned that she had witnessed a senator hitting a child.
 She sat as a non-affiliated Senator from 2007 until 2017 when she joined the Independent Senators Group.

 From the retirement of Lowell Murray on September 26, 2011, until her own retirement on August 12, 2018, Cools was the longest-serving member of the Senate.
 She is the first female black Senator in North America.
 With the retirement of Charlie Watt, Cools was the last Senator appointed by Pierre Trudeau remaining in the Senate.